solarbirdy/NorthshoreBikeMap/README.md

-The Northshore Bike Route Connector Map
-Release 1 / May 2024
+The Greater Northshore Bike Route Connector Map Release 1 / May 2024
 Connecting the actively maintained Seattle and 2 Line Eastside bike maps